MZachmann/PicoPendant/PythonSrc/README.md

 ### screens

-A really bad early gui.
+A very early gui.
 I want to see what gui things will be in use before spending time writing a more general probably xml-like generator.
 * screens is the base class.
-* jog is the first 'screen' and currently it uses the text boxes as ways to draw but that'll switch to one textbox per field.
+* jog is the first 'screen' and currently it uses one textbox per field.

 ### util